AUTOMATIC1111/stable-diffusion-webui/README.md

 - https://github.com/racinmat/DiffusionDefender.git
 - https://github.com/Z-nonymous/sd_webui_batchscripts.git

-to use the batchscript, go to txt2img tab, script, and there
+to use the batchscript, go to txt2img tab, script, and there select the script.

+Debugging and tuning materials after AF.
+THere have been 1814 images from AF, I selected a subset to cover
+- borderline porn
+- shiny ballsy stuff
+- weird and broken faces
+- some nice images to make sure they stay nice